History of Jeopardy! in Timeline

 In 2016, Sports Jeopardy! moved to the cable sports network NBCSN.

-October 17, 2017: Abell wins a game
+October 17, 2017: Abell wins a game with $1

-On October 17, 2017, U.S. Navy Lieutenant Manny Abell won a Jeopardy! game with the lowest amount possible, at $1.
+On October 17, 2017, U.S. Navy Lieutenant Manny Abell won a Jeopardy! episode with only $1.

-March 1, 2018: Regular Game Tie-Breaker
+March 1, 2018: First Tie-Breaker

 April 9, 2019: Holzhauer surpasses Craig's record

-On April 9, 2019, James Holzhauer surpassed Roger Craig's single-day winnings record of $77,000 by earning $110,914.
+On April 9, 2019, James Holzhauer surpassed Roger Craig's Jeopardy! record by earning $110,914 in a single episode.

-April 15, 2019: Holzhauer moves into second place for regular play winnings
+April 15, 2019: Holzhauer moved into second place

-On April 15, 2019, James Holzhauer moved into second place for regular play winnings on Jeopardy!, behind Ken Jennings.
+On April 15, 2019, James Holzhauer moved into second place for regular play winnings on Jeopardy! behind Ken Jennings.

 April 17, 2019: Holzhauer sets new single-day winnings record

-On April 17, 2019, James Holzhauer set a new single-day winnings record of $131,127 on Jeopardy!.
+On April 17, 2019, James Holzhauer set a new Jeopardy! single-day winnings record of $131,127.

-April 23, 2019: Holzhauer becomes third Jeopardy!-made millionaire
+April 23, 2019: Holzhauer became Jeopardy!-made millionaire

-June 3, 2019: Holzhauer defeated on Jeopardy!
+June 3, 2019: Holzhauer was defeated

-June 2019: Holzhauer's Strategy
+June 2019: Holzhauer's Winning Streak

-2019: Jennings wins All-Star Games
+2019: Jennings wins the All-Star Games

-In 2019, Ken Jennings won a $100,000 prize (one-third of the $300,000 second-place prize to his three-player team) in the All-Star Games.
+In 2019, Ken Jennings won the All-Star Games as part of a three-player team, taking home $100,000 (one-third of the $300,000 second-place prize).

-2019: The All-Star Games
+2019: All-Star Games

-2019: Episodes taped without audience
+2019: Last episodes taped without an audience

-In 2019, the last episodes of the 2019-2020 season were taped without an audience due to the COVID-19 pandemic.
+In 2019, the last episodes of the 2019-2020 season were also taped without an audience.

 March 2020: Taping Halted Due to COVID-19

-June 12, 2020: Last new episode aired
+June 12, 2020: Last New Episodes Air

-July 2020: Classic Episodes Rerunning
+July 2020: Classic Episodes Rerun

 In July 2020, Jeopardy! began rerunning a package of 20 classic episodes, including the first two from the syndicated run.